jmag722/vtk-hdf/README.md

         slice = np.sqrt(x[:, np.newaxis]**2 + y**2, order="F")
         v5i.write_slice(dset, slice, k)
 ```
-**Note**: If the user was working with C-order numpy arrays, the dimensions, origin, and spacing input to `v5i.initialize` must be reversed.
+**Note**: If the user was working with C-order numpy arrays, the dimensions, origin, and spacing input to `v5i.initialize` must be reversed from that of the C-order arrays.
 No modification needs to be made to the C-arrays themselves: `v5i.write_slice` handles transposing of the data when needed.
 Slices read via `v5i.read_slice` can be output in F or C-order according to the user's needs.

 Now that we've written to this large file, we can access it later by slice as needed (or all at once if possible).
 ```python